minowayosuke/high_fps_camera_feedback/README.md

 # high_fps_camera_feedback
 Code for our paper: "textexttextext" doi???????????????

-The code is for [OpenMV camera unit](https://openmv.io/).
+The micropython code is targeted for [OpenMV camera unit](https://openmv.io/).
 You can get images at a high fps (possibly > 500 fps) with real-time processing.
 The resulting signal can be output from the unit through DAC or DIO pins and can be used for various purposes e.g. feedback cooling of a levitated nano-oscillator for our case.

 The actual fps strongly depends on the size of the region-of-interst and the content of the image-processing.